sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getProductsDropdownItems({products: [{id: '1', name: 'Tacos'}]})).toEqual([{label: 'Tacos', value: '1'}])
 -->

-Here we’re wrapping a single item in an array, so we can use the same code to work with single items and arrays.
+Here we’re wrapping a single element in an array, so we can use the same code to work with single values and arrays.

 ## Deduplicating an algorithm